starandtina/frontend-interview-questions/README.md

 * What is the Document Object Model(DOM)?
 * What's the different between undefined and null?
 It's better to say something about why we need undefined if we have had null.
 * What's JavaScript strict mode?
 What's the intent for it?
 What does it do?
 How do you use it?
 * What is AJAX?
 What the work flow for AJAX?
-How to implement CROS?
+How to implement CORS?
 What's the difference synchronous and asynchronous for JavaScript?
 * Say something about JavaScript Encapsulation.
 * Say something about JavaScript Inheritance(Classical Versus Modern Inheritance).
 * What is Closure?